-When the old S-MAX arrived in dealers back in 2006, we wondered what the heck it was.
+When the first MK1 model S-MAX arrived in dealers back in 2006, we wondered what the heck it was.
 Didn't Ford already sell us a seven-seater called a Galaxy?
 Yet here was something that rode on the Galaxy chassis but was a bit more Miss Brahms and a bit less Mrs Slocombe.
 It looked great and Ford had made a number of subtle tweaks under the skin so that it drove as sharply as it was styled.
 It was an instant hit.
-True, it wasn't the first seven-seater that was great to drive.
-Honda's dull-looking Stream VTEC was a hoot to steer, but keep that little tip under your hats, used buyers.
-Anyway, the S-MAX lasted more than eight years, which is an eternity in this market, so the second generation model had better be good.
-Ford introduced the car in the Summer of 2015 and now we've thoroughly tested it.
+Anyway, that first S-MAX lasted more than eight years on the market before it was replaced by this second generation model in 2015, a car since usefully updated.
+It's that improved version we're going to look at here.

-Ford talks at length of this second generation model's sleeker styling avoiding "visual noise" but some may feel that the looks of this MK2 S-MAX design have lost a little of the visual impact that marked out its predecessor.
-The front pillar is moved further back to create a longer, sculpted bonnet and a raised chrome trapezoidal grille and slim headlight design target a 'technical' and cutting-edge look.
-There'll be much less debate about the rear three-quarter styling, with a distinctive window-line complemented by LED tail lights that add visual width.
-They're connected by a signature satin chrome strip, while a rear diffuser separates the exhaust outlets.
-There are no complaints about the cabin, Ford having done a great job of bringing a more upmarket feel to the fascia, with better materials used throughout and a cleaner centre stack.
-The steering wheel's a bit busy as a result but you'll get the hang of it.
-The seats retain the usual 2-3-2 layout, this time with no fewer than 32 seating and load-space combinations, as well as Easy-Fold second and third row seats.
+Changes to this revised version of the second generation model are subtle and relate mostly to front grille embellishments which are trim-dependent.
+There's extra chrome for 'Zetec' and Titanium' models, a sporty honeycomb finish for 'ST-Line' versions and 'flying V' signature styling for the top 'Vignale.
+Otherwise, it's as you were, which means that this is still the sporty-looking large MPV you can buy.
+There are no complaints about the cabin, Ford having done a great job of bringing an upmarket feel to the fascia, with high quality materials used throughout and a cleanly-styled centre stack.
+New medically-approved AGR-certified 18-way adjustable front seats are available.
+The steering wheel's a bit busy with buttons but you'll get the hang of it.
+The seats retain the usual 2-3-2 layout, with no fewer than 32 seating and load-space combinations, as well as Easy-Fold second and third row seats.
 The system enables each rear seat to be folded flat from a push-button control panel.
-The S-MAX now also features Easy-Entry second row seats that provide one touch access to third row seating with a new design that tips and slides the seat forward in one action.
+The S-MAX also features Easy-Entry second row seats that provide one touch access to third row seating with a new design that tips and slides the seat forward in one action.
 Storage also includes new covered stowage in the instrument panel top, a media storage area incorporated into the centre stack, and concealed under-floor stowage behind the third row.
 There's not a lot of luggage space, with the third row raised, but drop the rearmost seats and you have a really wide, conveniently-shaped 700-litre boot.

-Prices start at around £27,500 for base 'Zetec' trim, but that only gets you a petrol model; the cheapest diesel requires a budget of just over £29,000.
+Prices start at around £27,500 for base 'Zetec' trim.
 Above 'Zetec', there are three further trim levels; 'Titanium', 'ST-Line' and plush 'Vignale'.
 Even base 'Zetec'-spec gets you plenty of kit though, including 17-inch alloys, the SYNC3 infotainment system, parking sensors, keyless start, a DAB radio, sports seats, power fold mirrors, a tonneau cover, an electric handbrake and ISOFIX attachments for child seats in the second row.
 Go for 'Titanium' spec - as 70% of S MAX customers do - and you get sat nav, privacy glass, rain sensing wipers and automatic headlights, LED daytime running lights, a lane keeping aid, keyless entry, traffic sign recognition, body-coloured trim bits and cruise control with adjustable speed limiter.
 Near the top of the range, the 'ST-Line' variants come with a body kit, 18-inch alloys, a rear spoiler, sports suspension and heated front seats.
 Beyond that, you can choose the ultimate S-MAX, the 'Vignale' variant, with bespoke leather trim and a unique customer service package.
-Across the range, there are all sorts of extra-cost options, but perhaps the most intriguing is the Intelligent Speed Limiter, which reads speed limit signs and then prevents the vehicle exceeding the posted speed.
-Don't worry, you can switch it off if you like.
-Pre-Collision Assist with Pedestrian Detection also uses a camera-based system, this time to scan the road ahead, recognising the shapes of people and applying the brakes if the car thinks you're about to run over one.
+All S-MAX models can now feature the 'FordPass Connect' media system.
+In addition to enabling WiFi hotspot capability, this technology allows for a range of convenient features via the FordPass mobile app, including a Vehicle Locator; a 'Vehicle Status' feature that checks fuel levels, alarm status, oil life and more; and a remote Door Lock/Unlock system.
+Local Hazard Information functionality - enabled by the FordPass Connect on-board modem - can inform drivers of a hazardous situation on the road ahead, even if the incident is not visible due to a bend in the road or other vehicles.

 |01233 272 332||Directions|